 With membership increasing steadily, Desk Space is running out of, well, desk space.
 Combined with increased demand for meeting spaces, the uneven adoption of a room booking system means availability data is unreliable, and finding a meeting space can be a complete gamble.

-Experience was a significant barrier preventing members from using the existing booking system.
 As members move in and out of the space, Tessellate's simple booking process allows them to quickly find an available space and book it, without needing to get their laptop out.